CHAPTER 1 - THE GOVERNMENT PURCHASE CARD PROGRAM

 1-3.
 Information and Waiver Process

 a.
-Cardholders should direct GPC-related questions to their billing official.
-If the BO cannot resolve the issue, they should direct the issue to their Agency/Organization Program Coordinator (A/OPC) (Level 4 A/OPC).
+Cardholders should direct GPC-related questions to their Agency/Organization Program Coordinator (A/OPC) (Level 4 A/OPC).
 If the A/OPC cannot resolve an issue, the A/OPC should direct the question to the Oversight Agency/Organization Program Coordinator (OA/OPC) (Level 3 A/OPC).
 If the OA/OPC cannot resolve the issue, the OA/OPC should consult the Component Program Manager (CPM) (Level 2 A/OPC) for guidance.
+GPC personnel should coordinate with their local legal counsel as necessary.

 b.
-All waivers, exceptions, and deviations to the guidance provided in AFARS Appendix EE must be in writing and routed to the ODASA(P) CPM for approval.
-Requests to waive, take exception to, or deviate from the rules, regulations, processes or procedures will be reviewed on a case-by-case basis.
-Requests for waivers should be submitted through the GPC chain of command.
+All waivers, exceptions, and deviations to the policies, procedures, and tools provided in AFARS Appendix EE must be submitted, in writing, through the major command acquisition chain of command to the ODASA(P) for approval.
 The CPM will retain copies of all approved waiver packages.
 In times of emergencies, a waiver approval may be obtained either through email or telephone call from the CPM with a follow up waiver request letter from the requesting command/activity.
 The letter must detail the reasons for the request and what adverse mission impact would occur if the waiver was not granted.

 1-4.
 Task Order and Period of Performance

-The Office of the Under Secretary of Defense (OUSD) for Acquisition and Sustainment, Defense Pricing and Contracting (DPC), United States (U.S.) Army, U.S. Department of the Air Force, and Defense agencies and activities awarded a Tailored Task Order #47QRAC18F0003 to U.S. Bank under GSA SmartPay® 3 Master Contract GS-36F-GA001.
+The Office of the Under Secretary of Defense (OUSD) for Acquisition and Sustainment, Defense Pricing, Contracting, and Acquisition Policy (DPCAP), United States (U.S.) Army, U.S. Department of the Air Force, and Defense agencies and activities awarded a Tailored Task Order #47QRAC18F0003 to U.S. Bank under GSA SmartPay® 3 Master Contract GS-36F-GA001.
 The period of performance began 30 November 2018 and runs through 29 November 2031 if all contract options are exercised.
 The total duration of the contract period of performance, including the base period and exercise of all three options and extension, is not to exceed 13 years and six months.

 1-5.
 GPC Authority